 Hardware Startups: The Next Industrial Revolution I’ve been following hardware startups for nearly a decade and, with the rise of new manufacturing methods and funding sources, the space has exploded.
 I can share what I learned visiting the little guys (Makerbot, Adafruit Industries) and the big guys (Foxconn, Apple).

 I expect transportation and lodging costs to be handled by the event staff and, ideally, transport too and from the airport closest to the event.
-An honorarium is also expected.
+An honorarium is also requested if possible.